chenq7/CaveAdventure/README.md

 ### Home screen
 ![](src/assets/images/home_screen.png)

-The game starts by rendering the home screen with an onclick listener set for the spacebar key to start the game while preloading the assets.
+The game starts by rendering the home screen with an onclick listener set for the spacebar key to start the game while preloading assets.

 ### Upgrade screen